-- 17.1 The Chairman of the Trust (i.e. the Chairman of the Board of Directors, appointed in accordance with this constitution) or, in his/her absence, the Deputy Chairman (appointed in accordance with the provisions of this constitution), or, in his or her absence, one of the non-executive Directors, shall preside at meetings of the Council of Governors.
-If the person presiding at any such meeting has a conflict of interest in relation to the business being discussed, the Lead Governor of the Council of Governors will chair that part of the meeting. - 17.2 Meetings of the Council of Governors shall be open to members of the public unless the Council of Governors decides otherwise in relation to all or part of a meeting for reasons of commercial confidentiality or for other special reasons.
-The Chairman may exclude members of the public from a meeting if they are interfering with or preventing the proper conduct of the meeting or for other special reasons. - 17.3 For the purposes of obtaining information about the Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting.
+- 18.1 The Chairman of the Trust (i.e., the Chairman of the Board of Directors, appointed in accordance with this constitution) or, in his/her absence, the Deputy Chairman (appointed in accordance with the provisions of this constitution), or, in his or her absence, one of the non-executive Directors, shall preside at meetings of the Council of Governors. - 18.2 Meetings of the Council of Governors shall be open to members of the public save that members of the public may be excluded from a meeting for special reasons.
+The Chairman may exclude members of the public from a meeting if they are interfering with or preventing the proper conduct of the meeting. - 18.3 For the purposes of obtaining information about the Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting.

-18. Council of Governors - standing orders
+19. Council of Governors - standing orders

-The standing orders for the practice and procedure of the Council of Governors are attached at Annex 7.
+The standing orders for the practice and procedure of the Council of Governors are attached at Annex 6.